C0NN3CT10N-L0ST/LP1-Final-Project/README.md

 Cell* (explained below) the adversary pawn will *Catch a Cold* and will be returned to its home cell.
 After a pawn is returned to its home cell, it is able to be used again.</br>
 Some of the board cells are *Safe Cells*, which means that when pawns are on that cell they won't *Catch a Cold* in case they're overtaken by an opponent pawn (as a result they don't need to return to their home cell).
+Both players home cells are considered *Safe Cells*.

 ### The purpose of this game is to practice the following topics:
 * Variables